 Family Meal: Family Meal is a nonprofit that specifically helps food and agriculture workers who are experiencing a medical debt crisis.
 Considering many restaurant workers are living through a pandemic without health insurance, Family Meal is able to distribute funds directly to help those workers pay rent and get food on their table if people have lost work due to illness.

 Oregon Worker Relief Fund: The Oregon Worker Relief Fund provides financial support to those who have lost work due to the pandemic but are ineligible for unemployment due to their immigration status.
 Donate to the fund here.

 PCUN Farmworker Emergency Fund: Longstanding farmers’ rights group PCUN has been raising money for former and current undocumented farm workers affected by COVID-19, providing economic relief as a one-time payment.
-The goal is to serve at least 100 undocumented farmworker families.
 Donate here.

 PDX Tip Jar: Portland’s virtual tip jar allows specific unemployed restaurant workers to seek tips directly, so people can donate directly to them.
 Tips are available through CashApp, Venmo, and Paypal.

 Disclosure: Jagger Blaec assisted in the research for this project.
 Blaec is also an organizer behind the mutual aid project Beyond Black Boxes.

 Eater is tracking the impact of the novel coronavirus on the local food industry.
 Have a story to share?
 Reach out at PDX@eater.com.